-The Complainant(s) or Respondent(s) may appeal in writing to the Appeals Officer: the University's dismissal of a Formal Complaint (or any allegations therein) and Determinations Regarding Responsibility
+The Complainant(s) or Respondent(s) may appeal in writing to the Appeals Officer:

+- the University's dismissal of a Formal Complaint (or any allegations therein) and - Determinations Regarding Responsibility

-All requests for appeal must be submitted in writing to the Appeals Officer within ten (10) business days from the date on the letter notifying the parties of the Determination Regarding Responsibility or dismissal of a Formal Complaint.
-Failure to appeal within the allotted time will render the original decision final.
+All requests for appeal must be submit ed in writing to the Appeals Officer within ten (10) business days from the date on the let er notifying the parties of the Determination Regarding Responsibility or dismissal of a Formal Complaint.
+Failure to appeal within the allot ed time will render the original decision final.